 What is SAP Business Suite?

-The SAP Business Suite software is an integrated suite of modular applications designed to perform essential end-to-end business processes across all industries.
+The SAP Business Suite consists of a bundle of modular applications designed to perform essential end-to-end business processes across all industries.

 What is SAP ECC?